KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 ### A1: Regina Probationum

-#### Rosaria's A1 passive vs. Perpetual Mechanical Array & the Hypostases
+#### Rosaria's A1 Passive vs. Perpetual Mechanical Array & the Hypostases

 **By:** Nass008#8577
 **Added:** <Version date="2021-08-07" />